dmaccormac/winpkg/README.md

 # Package builder for Windows

-The aim of the project is to provide a command line tool to quickly build software installation packages for Windows.
+The aim of the project is to provide a command line tool to easily build software installation packages for Windows.

-It can be used to create software packages for distribution or as a utility to manage ad hoc application installations.
+It can be used to create packages for software distribution or as a utility to manage ad hoc application installations.

 The project is built using C++ and is designed to be portable, compact and fast.